401 Unauthorized

 Authenticate API requests using the Authorization Bearer header

 API requests must be authenticated using the Authorization Bearer header.
 Trying to authenticate the request in any other manner returns a 401 - Unauthorized response.
-For example, any requests using the access_token query parameter for authentication result in a 401 - Unauthorized response.
+For example, authentication requests using the access_token query parameter result in a 401 - Unauthorized response.

 Use merchant tokens correctly

 Merchant tokens do not support Cross-Origin Resource Sharing (CORS).
-If you are using a merchant token and making a call directly from a web browser, your request will fail.
-You either need to proxy Clover API requests through your server or use an OAuth token.
+If you use a merchant token and call directly from a web browser, your request will fail.
+You must either proxy Clover API requests through your server or use an OAuth token.